filipe-silva/FireflyIII.Net/generated/docs/UsersApi.md

 Delete a user.

 Delete a user.
-You cannot delete the current user.
+You cannot delete the user you're authenticated with.
+This cannot be undone.
+Be careful!

 ### Example
 ```csharp